AugustoCarmona/stan-ditko/README.md

 - [Axios](http://https://www.npmjs.com/package/axios "Axios")

 ---
+### Bugs
+- I was still not able to correct this error in console: `:3000/undefined.undefined:1 GET http://localhost:3000/undefined.undefined 404 (Not Found)`
+- Modals are not responsive yet
+- Modals are not responsive yet
+- For some reason, for the moment all modals return the data from the last comic called only.

+---
 ### Implemented features
 - When you enter the web app for the first time without any character in the URL, the site shows a random character (in the form of a hero) and so on every time you reload the page.
 - The search contemplate looking for text similarities and name similarities, but only returns the first character result.